dhmcgrathnl/uahackathon/README.md

 ## Writing Your Program

 The simple program will get the sensor values and update the LED's accordingly.
+If you aren't familiar with a breadboard, watch [this video](https://www.youtube.com/watch?v=fq6U5Y14oM4) to learn the basics

 ### Raspberry Pi Program